Quantum Programming Without the Quantum Physics

-The law of total probability on amplitudes has two interrelated consequences. \begin{itemize} \item Preservation of orthogonality: because the dot product can be expressed by vector lengths,\footnote{Known as the polarization identity: for real vectors, $u \cdot v = \frac{1}{2}(\veclen{u + v}^2 - \veclen{u}^2 - \veclen{v}^2)$.} preserving lengths means preserving dot products.
-In particular, orthogonal states must map to orthogonal states.
-This property is called \emph{isometricity} or, in the absence of memory allocation, \emph{unitarity}. \item Reversibility: as linear maps are non-injective precisely when they collapse several dimensions into one, every orthogonality-preserving matrix is injective.
-A program built up from only injective operations is \emph{reversible}, i.e.\ it can be executed in reverse, undoing its operations one by one \cite{GluckYokoyama2023ReversibleComputingProgramming}. \end{itemize} These are prices to be paid for negative amplitudes and destructive interference.
+The law of total probability on amplitudes has two interrelated consequences. \begin{itemize} \item Preservation of orthogonality: because the dot product can be expressed by vector lengths,\footnote{Known as the polarization identity: for real vectors, $u \cdot v = \frac{1}{2}(\veclen{u + v}^2 - \veclen{u}^2 - \veclen{v}^2)$.} preserving lengths means preserving dot products, hence preserving orthogonality.
+Basis states are orthogonal, so all operations must map them to orthogonal states, i.e.\ the corresponding matrix's columns must be orthogonal.
+This property is called \emph{isometricity} or, in the absence of memory allocation, \emph{unitarity}. \item Reversibility: as linear maps are non-injective precisely when they collapse several dimensions into one (or to the trivial space $\{0\}$), every orthogonality-preserving matrix is injective.
+Thus, a quantum program must be built up from only injective operations.
+Such a program is said to be \emph{reversible}, as it can be executed in reverse, undoing its operations one by one \cite{GluckYokoyama2023ReversibleComputingProgramming}. \end{itemize} These are prices to be paid for negative amplitudes and destructive interference.

-Preservation of orthogonality motivates the design of \lstinline{qrand_bit(x)}.
-Unlike the classical \lstinline{rand_bit()}, the effect of \lstinline{qrand_bit(x)} depends on the value of \lstinline{x}.
-This is because distinct basis states are orthogonal as state vectors, so the transition matrix of an operation in QPP must have orthogonal columns.
-So every operation has to inspect some portion of the memory before deciding on a transition amplitude, so as to have distinct columns.
-Moreover, if two worlds can transition to the same world, in at least some of those cases, the two columns must assign opposite-sign amplitudes to the corresponding row; otherwise, the dot product would be positive.